opendatamesh-initiative/odm-specification-dpdescriptor/docs/references/resources.md

 <a href="https://www.youtube.com/c/Bigdataldn" target="_blank">Big Data LDN 2022 :octicons-link-external-24:</a> | This is the youtube channel of Big Data LDN conference.
 It cpontains a lot of video filmed during 2022 edition of the conference.
 Lot of them are related to data mesh.

 ## Other data management resources
-TODO

 Resource | Description
 ---|---
-<a href="https://learning.oreilly.com/library/view/data-management-at/9781492054771/" target="_blank">Data Management at Scale :octicons-link-external-24:</a> | TODO also check <a href="https://learning.oreilly.com/library/view/data-management-at/9781098138851/" target="_blank">Data Management at Scale, 2nd Edition :octicons-link-external-24:</a>
+<a href="https://learning.oreilly.com/library/view/data-management-at/9781492054771/" target="_blank">Data Management at Scale :octicons-link-external-24:</a> | TODO
+<a href="https://learning.oreilly.com/library/view/data-management-at/9781098138851/" target="_blank">Data Management at Scale, 2nd Edition :octicons-link-external-24:</a> | TODO
 <a href="https://learning.oreilly.com/library/view/fundamentals-of-data/9781098108298/" target="_blank">Fundamentals of Data Engineering :octicons-link-external-24:</a> | TODO
 <a href="https://teamtopologies.com/" target="_blank">Team Topologies :octicons-link-external-24:</a> | TODO
 <a href="https://learning.oreilly.com/library/view/peopleware-productive-projects/9780133440706/" target="_blank">Peopleware: Productive Projects and Teams :octicons-link-external-24:</a> | TODO